 Lee Post - Illustrator, Art Educator, and Graphic Facilitator

 Lee Post is a lifelong Alaskan, growing up in Palmer and living in Anchorage.
-He has spent his career working with youth, beginning as a social worker with child protective services, then the past seventeen years as a Juvenile Probation Officer for the State of Alaska.
+He has spent his career working with youth, beginning as a social worker with child protective services, then the past nineteen years as a Juvenile Probation Officer for the State of Alaska.
 He is currently the Chief of Juvenile Probation for the Anchorage area.